microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 Good names for resources, properties, operations, and parameters are essential to a great developer experience.

 Resources are described by nouns.
 Resource and property names must be descriptive and easy for customers to understand.
-Avoid names that refer to service implementation details, e.g. "TreeLeafNode", or simply describe the structure of value without describing its purpose, e.g. "KeyValuePair".
+Use names that correspond to user scenarios rather than service implementation details, e.g. "Diagnosis" and not "TreeLeafNode".
+Names should convey the value's purpose and not simply describe its structure, e.g. "ConfigurationSetting" and not "KeyValuePair".
 Ease of understanding comes from familiarity and recognition; you should favor consistency with other Azure services, names in the product's portal/user interface, and industry standards.

 Names should aid developers in discovering functionality without having to constantly refer to documentation.